HKEOS/Ghostbusters-Testnet/README.md

 If you don't already have keybase, you will need to install it and verify your identity.
 Join requests to the eos_ghostbusters group require a verified keybase identity.

+It is recommended that you use Keybase chat when communicating information related to your node.
+There are keybase clients for every OS and mobile.
+Keybase is very secure and all of the BPs are relying on it.

 - Install keybase: https://keybase.io/docs/the_app/install_linux

  Ubuntu instructions - do not install as root user, please use sudo where appropriate